-re re re pa m • Li aı VV aı po resure the school or college's safeguarding and child protection policy is eviewed annually and the procedures and implementation are updated and eviewed regularly, and work with governing bodies or proprietors regarding this.
-Insure the safeguarding and child protection policy is available publicly and earents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school or college in this.
-In with the Somerset Safeguarding Children's Board (SSCB) to make sure staff are aware of training opportunities and the latest local policies on safeguarding.
-Where children leave the school or college, ensure the file for safeguarding and may child protection information is sent to any new school /college as soon as cossible but transferred separately from the main pupil file. ducation providers should obtain proof that the new school/education setting as received the safeguarding file for any child transferring and then destroy any formation held on the child in line with data protection guidelines.
-7. The G Governing Body (including Trusts or Directors) legislatio ng bodies and proprietors will ensure that they comply with their duties under on.
-They will also have regard to this guidance to ensure that the policies, res and training in the provision are effective and comply with the law at all The resp ponsibilities placed on governing bodies and proprietors include: in ontributing to ensure the provision is carrying out inter-agency working, which cludes providing a coordinated offer of early help when additional needs of nildren are identified. nsuring that an effective child protection policy is in place, together with a staff ehaviour code of conduct policy.
-(L □ E nsuring staff are provided with Part One of Keeping Children Safe in Education OfE 2016) - Appendix 1 and are aware of specific safeguarding issues. nsuring that staff induction is in place with regards to child protection and afeguarding. □ A S ppointing an appropriate senior member of staff to act as the Designated afeguarding Lead.
-It is a matter for individual provisions as to whether they noose to have one or more Deputy Designated Senior Person. fo re m nsuring that all of the Designated Senior Persons (including deputies) undergo ormal child protection training every two years (in line with SCSB guidance) and eceive regular (annual) safeguarding refreshers (for example via e-bulletins, neeting other DSPs, or taking time to read and digest safeguarding evelopments). □Р rioritising the welfare of children and young people and creating a culture where aff are confident to challenge senior leaders over any safeguarding concerns. □ E nsuring that children are taught about safeguarding in an age appropriate way. nsuring appropriate filters and appropriate monitoring systems are in place to afeguard children from potentially harmful and inappropriate online material. • H aving a senior board level lead to take leadership responsibility for the rganisation's safeguarding arrangements. nsure scrutiny and effectiveness of the single central record and child protection ecording is undertaken.
+reviewed reviewed reviewed Ensure to parents may be Link with are awa Where dany child possible Education has received. the school or college's safeguarding and child protection policy is annually and the procedures and implementation are updated and diregularly, and work with governing bodies or proprietors regarding this.
+The safeguarding and child protection policy is available publicly and are aware of the fact that referrals about suspected abuse or neglect made and the role of the school or college in this.
+In the Somerset Safeguarding Children's Board (SSCB) to make sure staff are of training opportunities and the latest local policies on safeguarding.
+Thildren leave the school or college, ensure the file for safeguarding and disprotection information is sent to any new school /college as soon as but transferred separately from the main pupil file.
+On providers should obtain proof that the new school/education setting served the safeguarding file for any child transferring and then destroy any ion held on the child in line with data protection guidelines.
+7. The Govern ing Body (including Trusts or Directors) legislation.
+The les and proprietors will ensure that they comply with their duties under y will also have regard to this guidance to ensure that the policies, it training in the provision are effective and comply with the law at all The responsibi lities placed on governing bodies and proprietors include: includes children Ensuring behavior Ensuring (DfE 20 ting to ensure the provision is carrying out inter-agency working, which providing a coordinated offer of early help when additional needs of are identified.
+If that an effective child protection policy is in place, together with a staff our code of conduct policy.
+If staff are provided with Part One of Keeping Children Safe in Education If (6) - Appendix 1 and are aware of specific safeguarding issues.
+If that staff induction is in place with regards to child protection and right. □ Appointi Safegua choose □ Ensurin formal c receive ng an appropriate senior member of staff to act as the Designated rding Lead.
+It is a matter for individual provisions as to whether they to have one or more Deputy Designated Senior Person.
+It is a the Designated Senior Persons (including deputies) undergo whild protection training every two years (in line with SCSB guidance) and regular (annual) safeguarding refreshers (for example via e-bulletins, other DSPs, or taking time to read and digest safeguarding □ Prioritisi staff are □ Ensuring □ Ensuring safegua • Having a organisa □ Ensure s ng the welfare of children and young people and creating a culture where confident to challenge senior leaders over any safeguarding concerns.
+In that children are taught about safeguarding in an age appropriate way.
+In a paper periate filters and appropriate monitoring systems are in place to a children from potentially harmful and inappropriate online material.
+In a senior board level lead to take leadership responsibility for the attion's safeguarding arrangements.
+In secretary and effectiveness of the single central record and child protection ag is undertaken.